-- 1. To specify guidelines for development on land classified as being bush fire prone land within the Newcastle Local Government Area. - 2.
+- 1. To outline Council's requirements for development on land classified as being Bush Fire Prone Land within the Newcastle Local Government Area (LGA). - 1.
+To specify guidelines for development on land classified as being bush fire prone land within the Newcastle Local Government Area. - 2.
 To consider climate change in hazard and risk assessment for development on bush fire prone land.